yifso/nteract/docs/creating-data-visualizations-in-nteract.md

 # Creating data visualizations in nteract

-They say a picture is worth a thousand words and that's certainly the case when it comes to data.
 Data visualizations are a great way to communicate large amounts of information clearly and efficiently.
-This guide will explore different ways to create visualizations in the nteract app.
+This guide explores different ways to create visualizations in the nteract app.

 ### Plotting with Matplotlib and seaborn

 Matplotlib is one of the most popular plotting tools in the open source ecosystem.
-It's used in a variety of academic and industry contexts and is a great starting point for anyone looking to dive into data visualization.
+A variety of academic and industry contexts use the Python library and it is a great starting point for anyone looking to dive into data visualization.

-To get started with Matplotlib, we'll use another nteract example notebook.
-Before we get started, make sure you have the dependencies needed for this example notebook installed.
-The installation process will vary depending on your Python setup, but here is an example of the dependencies that need to be installed assuming a global Python3 installation.
+The nteract example notebook below demonstrates getting started with Matplotlib.
+Install the required dependencies for this example notebook before continuing.
+Python setup, Installing the dependencies varies depending on your Python setup.

+The example below of the necessary dependency installations refer to a global Python3 installation.

 ```
 $ python3 -m pip install pandas requests matplotlib seaborn
 ```

-Once you've installed these dependencies on your machine, you'll need to open the example notebook by navigating to **File > Open Example Notebook > python > Glean the Download Statistics for nteract Desktop**.
-Navigate to **Cell > Run All** to execute all the cells in this notebook.
+After installation, open the example notebook in the menu bar.

+`File > Open Example Notebook > python > Glean the Download Statistics for nteract Desktop`

+Navigate to `Cell > Run All` to execute all the cells in this notebook.

-This notebook uses the GitHub API to fetch download statistics for OS-specific versions of the nteract desktop and renders the number of downloads per release.
-If you scroll to the last cell in the notebook, you'll see the following.
+This notebook uses the GitHub API to fetch download statistics for OS-specific versions of the nteract desktop.
+It renders the number of downloads per release.
+If you Scroll to the last cell in the notebook to see the following example.

 ![A Matptlotlib visualization within an nteract notebook](https://cldup.com/M-dPmjYXgL.png)

-The plot is rendered as a static image.
-You can save the image to your desktop or laptop.
-You can also export this notebook as a PDF with this image inline.
+The plot renders as a static image.
+Save the image to locally or export this notebook as a PDF with this image inline.

 ### Visualizing with Plotly

-In addition to rendering with Matplotlib and other language-specific plotting tools, nteract also provides a custom renderer for visualizations rendered using [Plotly's](https://plot.ly/) open source visualization tools.
-We'll use another example notebook to explore this, but first, make sure that you have the `plotly` Python package installed in your setup.
+nteract also provides a custom renderer for rendering visualizations using [Plotly's](https://plot.ly/) open source visualization tools.
+This example notebook below demonstrates Plotly in nteract.

+Prepare the `plotly` Python package installation before continuing.

+**Example:**

 ```
 $ python3 -m pip install plotly
 ```

+Navigate to the selection below in the menubar.

-Next, navigate to **File > Open Example Notebook > python > Gallery of Plotly Plots**.
+`File > Open Example Notebook > python > Gallery of Plotly Plots`

 This notebook defines a `plotize` function that takes the data and layout of a visualization and renders it inline using the Plotly transform.

 ![A Plotly visualization](https://cldup.com/dlhVzlypSi.png)

-Within this transform, you can zoom in and out of a visualization, full screen it, save the image, and more.
+Zoom in and out of a visualization, enter full screen, save the image, and more within the transform.

 ### Exploring with the Data Explorer

-Last but not least, nteract ships with the nteract Data Explorer, a tool that takes all the pain out of creating data visualizations in your workflow.
-Instead of writing your own visualization code, the data explorer provides several visualization and customization options.
+nteract ships with the nteract Data Explorer, an efficient workflow tool for creating data visualizations.
+The data explorer provides several visualization and customization options instead of writing your own visualization code.

+The Data Explorer example below uses one of the example notebooks.

+Navigate to the following selection in the menubar.

-Let's try the Data Explorer out by using one of the example notebooks.
-Navigate to **File > Open Example Notebook > python > Try the Data Explorer**.
+`File > Open Example Notebook > python > Try the Data Explorer`

 The last cell of the notebook shows a data frame rendered within the Data Explorer.
-To the right, you'll see several visualization formats for the data.
-From top to bottom, you can view the data in tabular format, a bar plot, a scatter plot, an area plot, a network diagram, a hierarchy diagram, and a line plot.
+Several visualization formats for the data are on the right.
+From top to bottom, view the data in tabular format, a bar plot, a scatter plot, an area plot, a network diagram, a hierarchy diagram, and a line plot.

 ![A display of the Data Explorer](https://cldup.com/ZRhONURThl.png)